-Functional Family Therapy (FFT) is committed to the highest standards of training, consultation, and service.
-FFT trains and certifies groups of three to eight therapists in a wide variety of settings.
-We ask potential FFT-G providers/sites to begin by reviewing the materials on this page and contacting us to complete the application for site certification.
-A conference call will then be arranged with representatives of the site and FFT to answer questions, identify challenges and think through the next steps.
+FFT LLC is committed to the highest standards of training, consultation, and service.
+FFT LLC trains and certifies groups of three to eight therapists in a wide variety of settings.
+We ask potential Functional Family Therapy-Gang (FFT-G) providers/sites to begin by reviewing the materials on this page and contacting us to complete the application for site certification.
+A conference call will then be arranged with representatives of the site and FFT LLC to answer questions, identify challenges and think through the next steps.
 Once both parties concur the site is ready to proceed, the initial phase of FFT-G training will be scheduled.

 Phases of FFT-G Training

 Through a mutual commitment to the training process and to developing adherence and competence in the FFT-G model, our phasic implementation process has proven highly successful in community replication of our family therapy model.
 Phases of the FFT-G training and certification process include:

 The initial goal of FFT-G implementation is to ensure that the site builds a lasting infrastructure that supports therapists to take maximum advantage of FFT-G training/consultation.
 Extensive work is done upfront to build working relationships with key community stakeholders from various systems that work with gang-involved youth.
 During this phase, therapists are trained in the core constructs and interventions, and how to use the FFT-Clinical Services System (CSS) to gather data.
 It is expected that Phase 1 be completed in one year, but not any longer than 18 months.
 By the end of Phase 1, FFT’s objective is for therapists to demonstrate strong adherence and high competence in the FFT-G model.